-Special note: Students that plan to take Algebra 2 and Geometry during the same school year must have math department approval.
+Special Note: Students that plan to take Algebra 2 and Geometry during the same school year must have math department approval.

-ALGEBRA 2 1571 1 year 1 credit Purpose: Algebra 2 is designed to review a and strengthen algeb ora skills with an - emphasis on functional notation, graphing and applic ations.
-This course will prepare students for higher level HS math classes an nd college studies.
-Content: The study of various function fan nilies: linear, quadra tic, polynomials, exponentials, rational, logarithmic, trigonometric, etc. Also, complex numbers, analytic geometry and problem solving.
+ALGEBRA II 1571 1 year 1 credit Purpose: A course designed to review and strengthen algebra skills with an emphasis on functional notation.
+This course will prepare students for higher-level math classes.

+Content: The study of various function families: linear, absolute value, quadratic, polynomial, exponential, rational, logarithmic and trigonometric.
+Also complex numbers, analytic geometry, and problem solving.
 Prerequisite: Algebra 1.
+Those who have not had Geometry need to obtain the permission of the Algebra 1 instructor and the guidance counselor to enroll in Algebra 2.

-Those who plan to take Algebra 2 and Geometry during the same school year must have math department approval first.
+Special Note: Students that plan to take Algebra 2 and Geometry during the same school year must have math department approval.

-Special note: A TI-83/84 model graphing calculator is required.
+A TI-83/84 model-graphing calculator is required.